stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/Barbed/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 30 Character Points<br>**Prerequisite:** Reckless Abandon and 125 CP of Barbarian Talents
-While raging, you can [Overrun](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Moves/Overrun/) with only 1 action instead of 2.
-Additionally, you can [Charge](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Charge/) (Slam and Tackle only) for 2 actions instead of 3.
+While raging, you can [Overrun](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Moves/Overrun/) using only 1 action instead of 2.
+Additionally, you can [Charge](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Charge/) (Slam and Tackle only) using only 2 actions instead of 3.

 ### Spiked Retribution

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 50 Character Points<br>**Prerequisite:** Bristling Charge and 225 CP of Barbarian Talents
-When a creature within 5 feet of you hits you with a melee attack, the attacker takes 1dM piercing damage if you are raging, aren’t incapacitated, and are wearing armour with the [armour spikes](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/Armour/Tables/#extras) addition
+When a creature within 5 feet of you hits you with a melee attack, the attacker takes 1dM piercing damage if you are raging, aren’t incapacitated and are wearing armour with the [armour spikes](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/Armour/Tables/#extras) extra.